jz393/jz393.github.io/cookbook/seafood-tofu.md

 ### notes
 - This is a traditionally Korean dish, called *soondubu jjigae*.
-- It's great for throwing together various seafood/shellfish all at once!
-I used to make cioppino, but it was a bit too creamy/buttery for my dietary preferences.
+- It's great for throwing together various seafood and shellfish at once!
+I used to make *cioppino*, but it was a bit too creamy/buttery for my dietary preferences.
 - You can get various frozen seafood in most Asian supermarkets (I typically use 99 Ranch or Weee!), or fresh seafood at Whole Foods if preferred.
-- I like soft tofu more, but a firmer one is preferred here since it's less likely to break apart when mixed with all the shellfish.